Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 ## Secure OPC UA applications

 ### Step 1: Register your OPC UA application

+**Important Note:** The 'Writer' role is required to register an application.

 1. Open your certificate service at `https://myResourceGroup-app.azurewebsites.net` and login.
 2. Navigate to the `Register New` page.